rylandg/myos/README.md

 * Does not run as PID 1
 * Non-root user
 * Uses ssh as entry allowing display server and remote usage

+## Notes

+* CLI currently written in NodeJS as convenience, open to switching to shell or python based CLI
+* Very opinionated towards VIM currently, plan to support Emacs and other varities down the road
+* Plan to add a CLI command to natively download and try another users setup
+* Plan to improve design to allow for multiple MyOS setups on the same machine
+* Plan to auto-gen ssh key instead of requiring `authorized_keys`